 Full life cycle management

 Mass production of a medical device or bringing a new medical device to market requires extensive knowledge and the appropriate supporting technologies and infrastructure.
 Not all OEMs and device manufacturers have the vast resources required to support the launch of new medical devices.
 As a device manufacturer (or OEM), your core competency may be in concept generation, product design, or regulatory matters.
-Ultimately, competency, support, and quality at every stage of the product life cycle will determine how well your product will be taken up by the market.
+Ultimately, competency, support, and quality at every stage of the product life cycle will determine how well the market will take up your product.
 Bringing in veteran contract manufacturers from the earliest stages will result in better product profit margins.
 They should be involved from the concept stage to design & development—NPD (new product development), PFD (process flow diagram), DFM (design for manufacturing), pre-PFMEA (pre-process failure mode effect analysis)—technology transfers, NPI (new product introductions), and finally, manufacturing and delivery (efficient supply chain).